Tanc Sade

-Tanc Sade (born 28 July 1980) is an Australian actor, writer and director.
+Tanc Sade is an Australian actor, writer and director.
 Sade worked in several theatre productions in Australia before landing a recurring role on Gilmore Girls in 2005.

 Career

 Sade appeared in the quirky role of "Finn" in the cult series Gilmore Girls.
 He played the role of Christopher House in the series Roadies, which lasted for one season.
 Sade played Alec Holester in Matador, composed of 13 hour-long episodes, which debuted in July 2014.
 He appeared in Childhood's End based on the Arthur C. Clarke novel of the same name.
 Sade appeared in the 2012 film Stolen, as well as Sons of Anarchy, The Mentalist, The Resident, Body of Proof, 90210, CSI: Miami, and CSI: NY.
 He wrote and directed Flowers and Weeds starring Terence Stamp.

 Athletic career

 In 2012, Sade broke the Australian National Dynamic Freediving record by swimming 218 m on a single breath of air.
 He was later crowned Australian National champion of the same year.

 In 2013, Sade broke the Australian National Dynamic No-fins record with a swim of 177 m.